 The only hurdle that needs to be addressed about the POS systems is that it requires good speed of the internet to process and execute transactions.
 This could be an issue if your business faces unreliable and defective internet connections.
-It is because you won’t be able to track the record of the failed transactions for long till the connections are restored.
-Which could result in potential losses.
+This is because you won’t be able to track the record of the failed transactions for a long time until the connections are restored, which could result in potential losses.

 3. How are your digital skills?